Kotlin/kotlinx.serialization/docs/serializers.md

 To provide a context, we define a [SerializersModule] instance that describes which serializers shall be used at run-time to serialize which contextually-serializable classes.
 This is done using the [SerializersModule {}][SerializersModule()] builder function, which provides [SerializersModuleBuilder] DSL to register serializers.
-In the below example we use [contextual] function with the serializer.
+In the below example we use [contextual][_contextual] function with the serializer.
 The corresponding class this serializer is defined for is fetched automatically via the `reified` type parameter.

 ```kotlin